 Sub SetmyData() 'Change "PT_A" to whatever name 'you have given to your first Pivot Table 'that is to be used as the source 'for for the final Pivot Table 'Also change the sheet name 'from "Method_1" to 'your sheet name if it is different Dim PTName As String Dim ShName As String PTName = "PT_A" ShName = "Method_1" ThisWorkbook.Names.Add _ Name:="myData", _ RefersTo:=Sheets(ShName) _ .PivotTables(PTName) _ .TableRange1 End Sub

-You can download the sample file at the link below.
+You can download the "No Data Model" sample file in the download section, below.

 Follow these steps, to add the formula:

 In the source data, add a new column heading -- "Unique" -- in cell J1